nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 #### <a name="CMR-Request-Id-header"></a> cmr-request-id

-This header returns the unique id assigned to the request.
-This can be used to help debug client errors.
-The value is a long string of the form
+This header returns the value passed in through CMR-Request-Id request header or X-Request-Id request header or a unique id generated for the client request when no value is passed in, This can be used to help debug client errors.
+The generated value is a long string of the form

     828ef0b8-a876-4579-85db-3cc9d1b5f6e5

+#### <a name="X-Request-Id-header"></a> x-request-id

+This header returns the value passed in through CMR-Request-Id or X-Request-Id request header or a unique id generated for the client request when no value is passed in, This can be used to help debug client errors.
+The generated value is a long string of the form

+    828ef0b8-a876-4579-85db-3cc9d1b5f6e5

+Note: X-Request-Id response header always contains the same value as the CMR-Request-Id response header.

 #### <a name="http-status-codes"></a> HTTP Status Codes